Illnesses and infections

-In most cases, croup sounds worse than it actually is and will clear up on its own.
-In severe cases, a child's breathing can become difficult and she will have to be treated in hospital.
-Antibiotics do not work because the infection is caused by a virus (not bacteria).
+In most cases, croup sounds worse than it actually is and will clear up on its own within 5 to 7 days.
+In severe cases, your child's breathing can become difficult and she will have to be treated in hospital.
+Antibiotics are not used to treat croup because it’s caused by a virus and not a bacteria.

-- Keep your child as comfortable as possible and offer plenty of fluids.
+- Keep your child as calm and comfortable as possible and offer plenty of fluids.

 - Give acetaminophen or ibuprofen for fever.
 Ibuprophen should only be given if your child is drinking reasonably well.
 Do not give ibuprofen to babies under 6 months without first talking to your doctor.

 - Clear nasal congestion with a bulb syringe and saline (saltwater) nose drops.

 - Use a cool mist humidifier.
 Take your child outside if it is a cold day.

 - Do not give over-the-counter cough and cold medicines to children younger than 6 years old unless your doctor prescribes them.
 The only exception is medication used for fever.

 - If you give medication for fiver, read the instructions carefully anddo not give more often than listed on the label.